-This story has been told for many, many years in Afghanistan.
+This story has been told for many, many years in many countries of the world.
 Some people call it a "teaching story" because you can learn about yourself and others by hearing the story and thinking about it as we will be doing.